DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 checking the status using a laptop and USB connection (free BMS software)

-mobile e-power box in place and cables connected, ready to assemble
+box in place and cables connected, ready to

 closing the tank hole with plywood